BrightspaceUI/core/components/dialog/README.md

 - `d2l-dialog-open`: dispatched when the dialog is opened
 - `d2l-dialog-close`: dispatched with the action value when the dialog is closed for any reason
+- `d2l-dialog-before-close`: dispatched with the action value before the dialog is closed for any reason, providing an opportunity to prevent the dialog from closing
 <!-- docs: end hidden content -->

 ### Accessibility Properties